drodriguezSRL/ORBSLAM3_implementation/HOW.md

 I need to ensure data is synchronized properly, i.e., left and right images must be taken at the same time (or very close) and IMU data must be well-timed and match with image timestamps (interpolation may be needed otherwise).

 >[!CAUTION]
-> There is a total of 646 missing or mismatched timestamps between `cam0`and `cam1`in the `spice-hl3` dataset.
+> There is a total of 646 missing or mismatched timestamps between `cam0`and `cam1`in the `spice-hl3` dataset (most likely associated to ROS2 timing issues).
 I need to ensure both camera data are synchronized by timestamp; one image per timestamp from each camera.

 To remove all unmatched timestamped frames from left and right I used the [missing_frames.py](/tools/missing_frames.py) script.